 - Before submitting the form, find a qualified proctor (see above) with whom you have arranged the date, time, and location for their off-campus exam.
 If you do not submit a proctored exam form or your form is late, you may forfeit the opportunity to take your exam and will be subject to the instructor’s make-up policies for mid-term exams and Extension School make-up policies for final exams.

 - E-mail confirmations will be sent to you and your proctor upon receipt of the proctored exam form.
-If confirmation is not received within 24 hours, send e-mail to email@example.com or call (617) 495-0977 Monday through Friday, 9 am to 5 pm eastern standard time.
+If confirmation is not received within 24 hours, send an e-mail to firstname.lastname@example.org or call (617) 495-0977 Monday through Friday, 9 am to 5 pm eastern time.

 Proctored exam approval and procedures

-When the proctored exam request has been approved, a second e-mail will be sent to you and your proctor that includes details about exam policies and procedures.
+When the proctored exam request has been approved, a second e-mail that will be sent to you and your proctor that includes details about exam policies and procedures.
 Exam materials are available to proctors via a password-protected, secure website for a specific length of time.
 Proctors must download the exam materials within the specified timeframe and administer the exams to the students.

 You must complete exams within the specific period of time and no later than the on-campus exam date.
 Proctors must return all exam materials by fax or e-mail (scanned materials) immediately following completion of the exam.
 Detailed instructions—including the secure web address, fax number, and return e-mail address—are included in the e-mail sent to proctors shortly before the date of the exam.